-Tuition Contract
+Tuition

 Bracken Christian School makes financial and employment decisions based on anticipated enrollment.
-Teacher employment is set based on the number of students per class.
-When a family withdraws anytime following enrollment and prior to the end of the school year it causes a financial hardship on the school.
-Therefore, withdrawals for reasons other than those stated below will result in the payment of the full annual tuition.
+When a family withdraws anytime following enrollment and prior to the end of the school year it causes a hardship on the school.
+Therefore, withdrawals for reasons other than those stated below will result in the payment of a full semester's tuition.